ah668/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**

+> Grace Tan said that it might make more sense to have the device be a "mood mug" on somebody's desk instead of a pet cuttlefish.
+> Salmaan Qadir added on that having a napkin or tissue to act as the liquid changing colors inside of the mug for prototyping would make it a more immersive experience.
+> Alan Hsiao thinks that if you add sound to the mug like bubbles, it might help with the interaction.

 ## Part B. Act out the Interaction